HOPE scholarships may not be available for Wilson County students

 Wilson County students may be in jeopardy to lose eligibility for HOPE scholarships thanks to a vote by the Wilson County Board of Education on Monday night.

-The board discussed a number of issues while it looked a new grading system resolution.
+The board discussed a number of issues while it looked at a new grading system resolution.
 Some of the items within the resolution were new requirements by the Tennessee Department of Education.
 Violation of those requirements meant the students would not be eligible for HOPE scholarships, according to Monty Wilson, deputy director of academics.

+“Currently, the district is not in compliance with the uniform grading policy, which is set by the state Board of Education,” Wilson said in an email.
+“Specifically, our current policy does not weight grades as the policy requires.
+A uniform grading system is outlined in Tennessee for the following purpose: ‘Local school systems shall use the uniform grading system for students enrolled in [ninth through 12th grades] for purposes of application for postsecondary financial assistance administered by the Tennessee Student Assistance Corp.’”

 The resolution was part of Director of Schools Donna Wright’s recommendations that involved a variety of things, such as exam exemption by students and the elimination of valedictorian and salutatorian status at graduation.
+The elimination of exam exemptions are not state mandated.

 In previous years, a student with a 90 or higher average from the two nine-week grading periods and three or fewer excused absences would be exempt from the semester exam if the parent and/or student desires, according to Wright’s recommendation.